BrandonWarrior/WorldWar2Trivia/README.md

 ![Out of Time Alert](docs/images/out-of-time.png)

 ## Results
 - At the end of the quiz, users are presented with their final score.
 The results page provides detailed feedback on each question, showing which answers were correct and which were incorrect.
-This comprehensive feedback helps users understand their strengths and areas for improvement.
+This feedback helps users understand their strengths and areas for improvement.
 Additionally, users receive a rating based on their performance, which categorizes their knowledge level, adding an extra layer of motivation and engagement.

 ![Results](docs/images/results.png)

 ## Favicon
 - For the World War II Trivia Quiz project, I chose a time bomb emoji as the favicon.
-This choice is symbolic and fitting, as it visually represents the timed nature of the quiz, adding a sense of urgency and excitement.
+This choice is fitting, as it visually represents the timed nature of the quiz, adding a sense of urgency and excitement.
 The favicon is integrated into the project using various sizes to ensure it displays correctly across different devices and platforms.
 The favicon files include:
 - apple-touch-icon (180x180)
 - favicon-32x32 (32x32)
 - favicon-16x16 (16x16)